Search Bible Outlines and commentaries

 BIG IDEA:

-(:12) INTRODUCTION: THE PIVOTAL QUESTION UNDER EXAMINATION
+(:12) PIVOTAL QUESTION UNDER EXAMINATION

-“Now if Christ is preached, that He has been raised from the dead, how do some among you say that there is no resurrection of the dead?”
+how do some among you say that there is no resurrection of the dead?”

 This is the issue that Paul is addressing in chapter 15.
 He waits until this point to introduce the pivotal question.
 People in the church at Corinth did not really have a problem with the fact of the bodily resurrection of Jesus Christ – the abundant proofs for that historical phenomena had just been set forth.
 But creeping in was potential uncertainty about the bodily resurrection of believers.
 Especially given the dualistic philosophical world view of that day concerning the distinction between the spirit which was good and the body which was deemed evil.

-MacArthur: But in spite of the clear word of the Old Testament and in spite of the clear word of Jesus, in spite of the clear of apostolic preaching, in spite of the clear word of the apostle Paul, the Corinthians had come to the place where they were denying bodily resurrection.
+John MacArthur: But in spite of the clear word of the Old Testament and in spite of the clear word of Jesus, in spite of the clear of apostolic preaching, in spite of the clear word of the apostle Paul, the Corinthians had come to the place where they were denying bodily resurrection.
 They had bought the bag of Greek philosophers and you remember the Greek philosophers taught that the soul was immortal, but the body was not.

 That the soul would go on forever, but the body rotted in the grave and it was good-bye forever.
 So that immortality had only to bear on the spiritual.
 We would live spiritually forever not in any kind of corporeal sense.
 In fact, verse 12 of 1 Corinthians 15 has basically the statement these critics were making.
 “Now if Christ be preached that He rose from the dead, how say some among you that there is no resurrection of the dead?”

-Quite typical to emphasize positive points by contradicting the associated negative points.
-So Paul takes us through a string of “What Ifs” surrounding the Christian faith.
 He does this not to raise the level of our doubts and uncertainty, but to confirm us in the victorious truths that are central and foundational to our Christian faith.

-I. (:13) THE FUTILITY OF CHRIST NOT HAVING BEEN RAISED FROM THE DEAD = JESUS IS NOT ALIVE
+i. (:13) THE FUTILITY OF CHRIST NOT HAVING BEEN RAISED FROM THE DEAD = JESUS IS NOT ALIVE

-“But if there is no resurrection of the dead, not even Christ has been raised.”
+But if there is no resurrection of the dead, not even Christ has been raised.”

 Think about the implications of that possibility.